The Fast Break – Victoria

 Equatorial Pacific subsea temperature anomalies

-Cross section of the Equatorial Pacific Ocean chart showing a moderate size region of cooler water in the central and eastern Pacific.
+Cross-section of the Equatorial Pacific Ocean chart showing a moderate-size region of cooler water in the central and eastern Pacific and a large area of warmer water in the western Pacific.

 Southern Oscillation Index (SOI)